ARAVINTH45N/EXP.NO.6-Simulation-of-Hamming-and-Shannon-Fano-Code/README.md

 To compute the Average Codeword Length, Entropy, Efficiency, Redundancy, and Variance for a discrete memoryless source using Huffman and Shannon-Fano coding based on the given probabilities and codeword lengths.

 ## TOOLS REQUIRED :
 Python: A versatile language for scientific computing and signal processing.
-NumPy & Matplotlib: Libraries for numerical operations and high-quality visualizations, essential for demonstrating sampling.
+NumPy & Matplotlib: Libraries for numerical oper\Rations and high-quality visualizations, essential for demonstrating sampling.

 ## PROGRAM:
 ```